barryclark/jekyll-now/_posts/2023-11-19-django-is-not-a-framework.md

 Since it happened in Zanzibar, you're probably thinking I should say more about the beach and weather.
 It rained most of the time 😔.
 Not aaaaall the time, but enough to make you realise you should probably reserch the weather before you plan a trip to Zanzibar.
-Nevertheless, fun was had, and I'll probably share more details in my [other blog](https://medium.com/@kayogh) in due time.
+Nevertheless, fun was had and I ate street food to my heart's content.
+I'll probably share more details in my [other blog](https://medium.com/@kayogh) in due time.

 ### Takeaways
 Here's what I learnt from Djangocon.
 It's not all technical... in fact, the technical things are probably not the most important things here: